B1Z0N/iahr/README.md

 *  Spam level reduce

-	too much text from us, let's stop it to save us from ban in all chats
+	too much text from us, let's stop it to save you from ban in all chats

 ### Problems

 *  Solve issues with configuring output files

-	when setting custom `IahrConfig.SESSION_FNAME` or `IahrConfig.LOG_OUT`.
-Half of it is loaded from

-	initial file and then from ours custom file.
+	When setting custom `IahrConfig.SESSION_FNAME` or `IahrConfig.LOG_OUT`.
+Half of it is loaded from initial file and then from ours custom file.
 They should be settled at import time.

 *  Fix `pip` deps and `start.sh` scripts